History of Citronella Oil

 For centuries, Citronella Oil has been a natural medicinal remedy and a food ingredient in China, Sri Lanka, and Indonesia.
-It is traditionally used as a flavouring agent in culinary applications, a soothing agent for pain, infections, rashes, and inflammation, a non-toxic insect-repelling agent, a natural and fragrant household cleaning agent, and an ingredient in perfumery, soaps, detergents, scented candles, and cosmetic products.
+It is traditionally used as a flavoring agent in culinary applications, a soothing agent for pain, infections, rashes, and inflammation, a non-toxic insect-repelling agent, a natural and fragrant household cleaning agent, and an ingredient in perfumery, soaps, detergents, scented candles, and cosmetic products.
 Citronella Oil continues to be valued and applied for its cleansing, disinfecting, freshening, and deodorizing properties.

 Citronella Oil Benefits

 Ceylon and Java are the two varieties of Citronella from which the essential oil is derived via steam distillation of their fresh leaves.
 The main chemical composition of Citronella Oil’s two types is similar, but the constituents vary in their amounts:

 And The primary chemical components of Citronella Ceylon Oil, which is derived from the Cymbopogon nardus botanical, are Geraniol, Camphene, Limonene, Methyl isoeugenol, Geranyl acetate, Borneol, Citronellal, and Citronellol.

 The primary chemical constituents of Citronella Java Oil, which is derived from the Andropogon nardus botanical, are Citronellal, Geraniol, Citronellol, Limonene, and Geranyl acetate.